-Half termly each class teacher meets with the Headteacher and Deputy Headteacher for a Pupil Progress Meeting (PPM).
+Half termly each class teacher meets with the Deputy Headteacher for a Pupil Progress Meeting (PPM).
 Each teacher provides a report on their class and data of each child is discussed and next steps planned.
 We look in detail and the progress of each child and measure this in steps.
-We expect all children to make a minimum of 6 steps per year.
+We expect all children to make a minimum of 6 steps per year and 10 steps in Reception (EYFS).
 Any child falling behind will be picked and intervention put in to ensure they catch up.
 Intervention is used across the school with children of all abilities where needed and tailored to their needs.

 Formal assessment procedures to measure outcomes against all schools nationally are carried out: